-Ravi Sachdev has been a director of the Company since September 2008.
-Mr. Sachdev has served as a Managing Director at Deutsche Bank Securities, Inc. since January 2009.
-From January 2007 until January 2009, Mr. Sachdev was a Director at Deutsche Bank Securities, Inc. Mr. Sachdev joined Deutsche Bank Securities, Inc. in 2006 as a Vice President.
-At Deutsche Bank Securities, Inc., Mr. Sachdev has focused on the healthcare services subsector.
-From 1998 to 2006, Mr. Sachdev was a Vice President at Peter J. Solomon Company, specializing in Mergers & Acquisitions within the healthcare sector.
+Ravi Sachdev, 35, has served as a director of the Company since September 2008 and has served on the Company's Audit Committee since September 2008.
+Mr. Sachdev joined J.P.
+Morgan, a global investment bank, as a Managing Director in November 2010, and focuses on the healthcare services subsector.
+Previously, Mr. Sachdev was a Managing Director at Deutsche Bank Securities, Inc. ("Deutsche Bank") from January 2009 and prior to that held the position of Director at Deutsche Bank from January 2007 until January 2009.
+Mr. Sachdev joined Deutsche Bank in 2006 as a Vice President.
+Prior to joining Deutsche Bank, Mr. Sachdev was a Vice President at Peter J. Solomon Company, an investment banking boutique, specializing in mergers and acquisitions in the healthcare sector, from 1998 to 2006.